Service Lifetimes in .NET

 Bonus: Interview Question

-You might be asked about Service Lifetimes in .NET at the technical interview.
+At the technical interview, you might be asked about Service Lifetimes in .NET.
 After answering the difference, the follow-up questions might be about the Scoped lifetime.

 1. Can we manage the scope?